What Is A Covenant Not To Compete In Washington?

-A covenant not to compete generally implies that a Washington employee makes an agreement not to work for any of their employer's competitors should they leave the company for any reason.
+A covenant not to compete usually implies that a Washington employee makes an agreement not to work for any of their employer's competitors should they leave the company for any reason.
 These covenants are typically called "non-compete clauses".
 Employees who sign them may either receive compensation or simply be required to agree as a condition for their employment.

 When are Covenants not to Compete Unenforceable?